poetapp/node/src/README.md

 There is room from improvement in this area.

 If implementing a new Service, prefer the second approach (firing a RMQ message) whenever possible.

-#### Controller

-The controller is, ideally, the only place where business logic should reside.
-Controllers should not interact directly with any dependency (such as MongoDB, IPFS, Bitcoin, RabbitMQ) or having any type of messaging logic (Koa, RabbitMQ).

-#### DAO

-Services can have any number of DAOs, usually one per collection.
-DAOs abstract away details of the database engine.
-For performance reasons it is not practical to completely remove all business logic from DAOs, so what functions a DAO has is usually dictated by a controller, in the sense of what data needs to be written or read. _How_ this data is written or read is an implementation detail of the DAO and should not be leaked to other layers.

 [SOLID]: https://en.wikipedia.org/wiki/SOLID
 [RabbitMQ]: https://www.rabbitmq.com/